Gonusi/posthog_testing/NOTES.md

   - increased error count or left it the same

 - See videos for events and actions and groups
-- Determine how to use boolean and string values in events and flows
 - Determine if we can have funnel: dayviewOpen -> dayviewChange -> dayviewChange -> (any number of changes) -> dayviewClose ->

 # Questions